-If discovering a vibrant city full of bustling markets, rainbow-colored colonial architecture, incredibly rich history, artisan galleries and workshops galore, friendly locals, and some of the world’s best street food interests you, then Oaxaca is your place.
+If discovering a vibrant city full of bustling markets, rainbow-colored colonial architecture, incredibly rich history, artisan galleries, street art, and workshops galore, friendly locals, and some of the world’s best street food interests you, then Oaxaca is your place.

-If there’s one thing we’re sure of in this life, it’s that are going to love Oaxaca.
+If there’s one thing I’m sure of in this life, it’s that you are going to fall in love with Oaxaca.
+Hard.

-So without further ado, here are our top ten reasons to visit Oaxaca City, Mexico!
+So without further ado, here are my top ten reasons to visit Oaxaca City, Mexico!

-Oaxaca’s bright- and bold-colored colonial architecture is another of the many reasons to visit Oaxaca.
+Oaxaca’s bold-colored colonial architecture is one of the many reasons to visit Oaxaca.

-These vibrant centuries-old colonial buildings, which line each and every worn cobblestone street, bring even more life to a city that’s already so rich with culture, energy, and charm.
+These vibrant centuries-old colonial buildings, that line each and every worn cobblestone street, bring even more life to a city that’s already so rich with culture, energy, and charm.

 All of the little details – the different-colored doorways, the intricately hand-carved moldings, the potted plants, the wrought-iron lampposts, and all of the delicately painted murals – add to Oaxaca’s extraordinary beauty.

-No doubt, Oaxaca is a haven and an endless inspiration for photographers, painters, and craftspeople — and really, for everyone else, too.
+No doubt, Oaxaca is a haven and an endless inspiration for photographers and artists – and really, for everyone else, too.

-If you have a few hundred pesos, then you have enough to feast like royalty on the streets of Oaxaca.
+If you have a few hundred pesos, then you have enough to feast like royalty in the streets of Oaxaca.

 As you walk the city streets, you will encounter countless street food stands and carts selling all kinds of Oaxacan delicacies.

-One of the greatest parts about Oaxaca is its to-die-for street food, so please don’t make the mistake of only dining in Oaxaca’s famed and well-respected restaurants.
+One of the greatest parts about Oaxaca is its to-die-for street food, so please don’t make the mistake of only dining in Oaxaca’s famed, well-respected restaurants.

-A few of our favorite Oaxacan street foods include:
+A few of my favorite Oaxacan street foods include:

-MEMELAS.
-Usually eaten as antojitos (little snacks), memelas are thick corn tortillas, toasted on a hot comal, and then stacked with all kinds of toppings.
-We prefer tinga, chorizo con papas, or mole negro!
+- MEMELAS: Usually eaten as antojitos (little snacks), memelas are thick corn tortillas, toasted on a hot comal, and then stacked with all kinds of toppings.
+I prefer tinga, chorizo con papas, or mole negro!

-When we visited Oaxaca in August, I’d estimate that we encountered a maximum of 20 other travelers per day.
+When I first visited Oaxaca in 2016, I’d estimate that I encountered a maximum of 20 other travelers per day.
 Oaxaca is not like Cancún or Cabo, where you barely feel like you’ve left the States because all you see are tourists, tourist traps, and resorts.

-Thankfully, the Oaxacan people — no matter their specific indigenous roots – hold firmly to their own traditions, beliefs, and ways of life, but also embrace what it is to be Mexican.
-For this reason, only serious travelers visit Oaxaca.
+Thankfully, the Oaxacan people – regardless of their specific indigenous roots – hold firmly to their own traditions, beliefs, and ways of life, but also embrace what it is to be Mexican.
+For this reason, only more serious travelers visit Oaxaca.
+This is not Cabo San Lucas!
 Only the travelers who are interested in what Oaxaca does best – food, crafts, and culture – visit this beautiful city.

 The fact that there aren’t many other travelers visiting Oaxaca means that you’re going to get an all-around authentic experience.
 You’ll have the opportunity to explore freely and partake in the adventures that are daily activities for the Oaxacan people.